lochmueller/index/README.md

 There are additional events to customize the index process:

 - **ContentType\HandleContentTypeEvent** - Customize or add the rendering of content for database indexing.
+- **Extractor\CustomExtensionFileExtraction** - Event based file extraction - extensions (if not flexible enough, use the DI tag)
+- **Extractor\CustomFileExtraction** - Event based file extraction (if not flexible enough, use the DI tag)

 ### Symfony DI Tags